fahadboss10/Latest-ADB-Fastboot-Installer/README.md

 # Latest-ADB-Fastboot-Installer

-Auto install latest version of ADB and Fastboot along with required drivers!
+Just run the BAT file and it will automatically download and install required tools with drivers!

+**Note:**
+> Internet connection required for the installation!